-- 80. The key controls for maintaining reserves are: - To maintain reserves in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom: A statement of Recommended Practice (CIPFA) and agreed accounting policies. - For each earmarked reserve established, the purpose, usage and basis of transactions should be clearly identified. - The PCC CFO shall approve the creation of the General Reserve and its application. - Authorisation and expenditure from reserves by the PCC CFO.
+- 80. The key controls for maintaining reserves are: - To maintain reserves in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom: A statement of Recommended Practice (CIPFA) and agreed accounting policies. - For each earmarked reserve established, the purpose, usage and basis of transactions should be clearly identified. - The PCC CFO shall approve the creation of the General Reserve and its application. - Authorisation and expenditure from reserves by the relevant CFO can be made only where this is in line with the purpose for which the reserve was created.